 The wsag-neg:NegotiationContext property is of the type wsag-neg:NegotiationContextType.
 It represents the context used to initiate the negotiation process.
 The content of the context is described in section 4.1.

-Resource Property wsag-neg:NegotiationOfferTemplate
+Resource Property wsag-neg:NegotiableTemplate

-The wsag-neg:NegotiationTemplate property is of the type wsag:AgreementTemplateType.
+The wsag-neg:NegotiableTemplate property is of the type wsag:AgreementTemplateType.
 The cardinality of this resource property is 0 to n.
 It represents a set of agreement templates that can be used to create negotiation offers within this particular negotiation instance.

 Resource Property wsag-neg:NegotiationOffer